 Substance Abuse Education for Delaware Nurses

-LEARNING OUTCOME AND OBJECTIVES : Upon completion of this continuing education course, you will be prepared to help prevent prescription drug misuse and diversion.
+LEARNING OUTCOME AND OBJECTIVES: Upon completion of this continuing education course, you will better understand best-practice prescribing of controlled substances, how to prevent drug diversion, and how to administer an opioid antagonist.
 Specific learning objectives to address potential knowledge gaps include:

-- Summarize the CDC and Delaware guidelines for safe prescribing of opioids.
+- Summarize the CDC and Delaware Guideline for Prescribing Opioids for Chronic Pain.

-- Explain strategies designed to prevent prescription drug misuse and diversion.
+- Explain various strategies designed to prevent prescription drug misuse and diversion.

-- Identify considerations for the use of the opioid antagonist naloxone.
+- Describe considerations for the use of the opioid antagonist naloxone.

 TABLE OF CONTENTS